tomwiet/FizzBuzzGame/README.md

 - Jeżeli liczba użytkownika nie będzie podzielna przez 3 ani przez 5 bez reszty, to wtedy zwracasz podaną liczbę.

 Game rules:
--If the user's number is divisible by 3 without remainder, the result "Fizz" should be returned.
+- If the user's number is divisible by 3 without remainder, the result "Fizz" should be returned.
--If the user's number is divisible by 5 without remainder, the result "Buzz" should be returned.
+- If the user's number is divisible by 5 without remainder, the result "Buzz" should be returned.
--If the user's number is divisible by 3 and 5 at the same time without remainder, the result "FizzBuzz" should be returned.
+- If the user's number is divisible by 3 and 5 at the same time without remainder, the result "FizzBuzz" should be returned.
--If the user's number is not divisible by 3 or 5 without any remainder, then you return the given number.
+- If the user's number is not divisible by 3 or 5 without any remainder, then you return the given number.